 This post contains affiliate links.
 If you click & make a purchase, I receive a commission!
 Thanks!
 Questions?
 View my full disclosure.

 Have you ever wondered about the first cross-country road trip?
 Americans have driven millions of miles back and forth across the country over the years but someone had to be first.
-That someone was Horatio Jackson Nelson.
+That someone was Horatio Nelson Jackson.

 Enter Horatio’s Drive: America’s First Road Trip, a documentary produced by Ken Burns.
 (You can see a few clips on the PBS website.)
-As luck would have it, the movie was available on Amazon prime for just a few more days so I immediately added it to the top of my list.
-There’s also a book which I grabbed on my very next visit to the library.
+As luck would have it, the movie was available on Amazon Prime for just a few more days, so I immediately added it to the top of my list.
+There’s also a book that I grabbed on my very next visit to the library.

 As the country is beginning its love affair with the automobile, one man tests the possibilities by driving from San Francisco to New York.